 In my experience, clients seek honesty, and their lawyers being always very up-front with them regarding their cases.
 This leads to a fundamental factor: constant communication with clients, especially during these uncertain times.
 Also, clients want a lawyer who can provide them with practical and creative solutions to protect their business.
 Finally, a lawyer must have a well-prepared team to support them, especially when acting as counsel.

 How would you like to see your law firm develop in the coming years?

 The firm is undergoing an institutionalisation process with the assistance of specialist external advisers.
 Particularly last year, we invested a lot of time and effort into creating a solid organisation, operating under rules that will ensure that, over the years to come, we continue to provide the same excellent service with the same commitment to clients as we currently do.
 This year is no different.
 We continue to work very hard to reach these goals.
 Moreover, we have recently implemented transparent rules so lawyers may know what is expected from them and how to advance in their careers within the firm.
 In addition, we want to retain and develop the talent of our younger lawyers at the firm.
 Finally, we are very proud to be a firm that promotes diversity and respect in the workplace.
 We have created a diversity committee, which has the goal to ensure respect and promote an inclusive work environment that does not make any distinctions based on gender, age, ethnic origin, social or economic conditions, sexual orientation, etc.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?

 A pending goal that I still have is writing my book on arbitration.
-In the future, when I stop being so active in my firm’s cases, I would like to dedicate myself to academia.
-I want to contribute to the arbitration practice in the region by leaving a legacy, and transmit my experiences and the knowledge acquired throughout my professional career.
+In the future, when I stop being so active in my firm’s cases, I would like to devote more time to academia.
+I want to contribute to the arbitration practice in the region by leaving a legacy and transmitting my experiences and the knowledge acquired throughout my professional career.